Leaderboard

 2 points

-I don't like to pay people to fix things I can do myself.
+11. I don't like to pay people to fix things I can do myself.
 Alot of projects are first time experiences.
 Have a front load washing machine with worn out bearings.
 Decided to replace them because parts cost $100 versus a new machine.
 Holy crap was it a job and a half.
 Took me 6 hours.
 Basically had to disassemble and reassemble the whole machine.
 But was ultimately successful.
 Because it is who I am I will probably do it again.
 Just needed to vent.
 PS.
 Had some leftover screws.
-But that always happens.1 point
+But that always happens.

 1 point